nicnocquee/simple-i18n-next/readme.md

 This is a CLI to generate TypeScript code from translation files in JSON format and Markdown files for [Next.js](https://nextjs.org/) projects.

 Note that this CLI is still WIP.
+It means every update might break your project.

 ## Why?